-Race/Ethnicity.
+Race/Ethnicity

 The race/ethnicity of the household head is included in the model to account for racial/ethnic differences in the propensity to become a homeowner.
-The SIPP includes four categories of race (White; African American; American Indian, Aleut, or Eskimo; and Asian or Pacific Islander) and more than 30 country of origin categories.
-Combining these two SIPP variables, we created indicator variables for the mutually exclusive groups of White, African American, Hispanic, and Other (which includes the categories American Indian, Aleut or Eskimo and Asian or Pacific Islander).
-Household heads that indicated an origin of Mexican, Mexican-American, Chicano, Puerto Rican, Cuban, Central American, South American, Dominican Republican, or Other Hispanic are categorized as "Hispanic," regardless of the racial category indicated.
-Extensive literature has found that African Americans and Hispanics are less likely than Whites, all else being equal, to become homeowners (Herbert et al., 2005).
+The SIPP includes four categories of race (white; black; American Indian, Aleut, or Eskimo; and Asian or Pacific Islander) and over 30 country of origin categories.
+Combining these two SIPP variables, we created indicator variables for the mutual exclusive groups of white, black, Hispanic, and Other (which includes the categories American Indian, Aleut or Eskimo and Asian or Pacific Islander).12 Household heads that indicated an origin of Mexican, Mexican-American, Chicano, Puerto Rican, Cuban, Central American, South American, Dominican Republican, or Other Hispanic are categorized as "Hispanic," regardless of the racial category indicated.
+An extensive literature has found that blacks and Hispanics are less likely than whites, all else equal, to become homeowners (Haurin et al. (2004)).
 As a result, it is expected that these households will have a lower probability of becoming homeowners.